-If you're about to begin a job search, expect to have your references checked.
+If you're about to begin a job search, you should expect to have your references checked.
 The references you provide to employers may be contacted about your employment history, qualifications, and the skills that qualify you for the job.

 In addition, many organizations check with previous employers to get information on your work history and ability to perform on the job.

-When Do Employers Check References?
+When Employers Check References

 Information routinely provided to reference checkers by surveyed employers included dates of employment, eligibility for rehire, salary history, and employability.

-Who Do Employers Check With?
+Who Employers Check With

-You need responsive people that can confirm that you worked there, your job title, your reason for leaving, and other details.
+Select the right people and talk to them in advance about using them as a reference.
+You need responsive people who can confirm that you worked there, your job title, your reason for leaving, and other details.

 The people you list should be able to attest to your performance and your responsibilities, so keep your references as current as possible.
 The easiest way to provide them to employers is to put together a list of references you can share with hiring managers.

 In addition to a list of references, you may be asked for contact information for your current supervisor.
 However, prospective employers should get your permission before contacting your supervisor so as not to jeopardize your current position.

-What Will Your References Be Asked?
+What Your References Will Be Asked

 Tell your references what type of job you are applying for and what you think the employer might want to know, and then ask them what responses they would give.

 It is better to get an unpleasant surprise in advance.
 If the reference isn't going to be positive, you can always ask a different person for the reference.
 If you're concerned about an employer giving you a bad reference, it's even more important to know what your other references are going to say.

-Stick to the Facts
+It's Important to Stick to the Facts

-A CareerBuilder survey reports that 77 percent of survey respondents have caught a lie on a resume.
+If you're tempted to stretch the truth about your work history, don't do it.
+The risks of being discovered are high.
+A CareerBuilder survey reports that 75% of Human Resources (HR) managers have caught a lie on a resume.
 You don't want to be one of the candidates whose resume wasn't accurate.